rs-kellogg/krs-KLCworkflow-cookbook/docs/github.md

 :class: dropdown
 Let's publish our git repository on KLC to Github.

+- Sign in to your Github account on VS Code.
-- Open VS Code on KLC using the remote extension.
+- Open VS Code on KLC using the remote extension and open our project folder.
 - Click on the Source Control icon in the left sidebar.
-- Click on the `Publish Branch` button and follow the prompts
+- Click on the `Publish Branch` button and follow the prompts.
 - View the repository on Github.
 ```